-Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
+Typically, the Compensation Committee meets quarterly, and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the Chief Executive Officer and the General Counsel.
 The Compensation Committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
+However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation.
-The Compensation Committee has full access to all books, records, facilities and personnel of the Company.
-In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and other external resources that the Compensation committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has the sole authority to retain compensation consultants or assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation committee has the sole authority to retain compensation consultants to the compensation committee may select, or receive advice from, a compensation consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation consultant to the compensation consultant, legal counsel or other adviser to the compensation committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq that bear
+The Compensation Committee has full access to all books, records, facilities, and personnel of the Company.
+In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting, or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+The Compensation Committee has direct responsibility for the oversight of the work of any advisors engaged for the purpose of advising the Committee.
+In particular, the Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+Under its charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel, or other advisor to the compensation committee, other than in-house legal counsel and certain other types of advisors, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the advisor's independence; however

-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford as compensation consultants.
+During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford as compensation consultant.
 The Compensation Committee requested that Radford:

-- evaluate the efficacy of and assist in refining the Company's overall compensation philosophy and practices, including the Company's equity incentive and long term incentive plans, in supporting and reinforcing the Company's long-term strategic goals; and - · review executive and outside director compensation in comparison to peer data and best market practices.
+- evaluate the efficacy of and assist in refining the Company's overall compensation philosophy and practices, including as related to base pay, bonus percentage, and the Company's equity incentive and long term incentive plans, to support and reinforce the Company's long-term strategic goals; and - · review executive and outside director compensation in comparison to peer data and best market practices.